Make-School-Courses/MOB-2.1-Local-Persistence-in-iOS/Lessons/04-Keychain-NSCoding/Readme.md

 ## Why you should know this

-Explain why students should care to learn the material presented in this class.
+At some point you'll need to handle sensitive data in an iOS app.
+We *never* want to just store or pass that data around as plain text, so we utilize Keychain in iOS to securely store that information.

 ## Learning Objectives (5 min)
-- Learn about storing sensitive information with Keychain in iOS.
+- Practice storing sensitive information with Keychain in iOS.
-- Store and retrieve data from Keychain.
+- Implement data storing/retrieval through Keychain.

 ## Overview (20 min)